gmoqa/sql-report/README.md

 ### What is it?

-Is a onpremise platform to run queries and send reports.
+Platform to run queries and send reports.